The Voice (American TV series): Hosts

-Carson Daly has hosted the series since the inaugural season.
+Carson Daly hosted the series from the inaugural season to its thirtieth season.
 Alison Haislip served as the original "backstage, online, and social media correspondent," and she was replaced by Christina Milian.
 Milian did not return for season five, at which point Daly assumed the duties as the social media correspondent.
+In season 29, Druski joined the series as the first ever commentator.
+Keke Palmer will replace Daly as the new host of the show for the thirty-first season.